An Ultimate Guide to find the 35 most beautiful Iceland waterfalls

 What is the most famous waterfall in Iceland?

-By tourist volume, it’s probably a close race between Skogafoss and Gullfoss.
-Both of these see a lot of tour buses which adds to their popularity.
-Not far off is probably the waterfall near Kirkjufell.
+By tourist volume, Skogafoss and Gullfoss are probably close rivals.
+Both attract a lot of tour buses, which adds to their popularity.
+Not far off is the waterfall near Kirkjufell.

 Can you swim in the waterfalls of Iceland?